 At the hotel

-Rooftop pool; two restaurants (and a third to come); bar (plus a pool bar in summer); gym; free WiFi throughout.
+Rooftop pool; two restaurants; bar (plus a pool bar in summer); gym; free WiFi throughout.
 In rooms: TV, desk, minibar, Triumph & Disaster bath products.

 Our favourite rooms

 If your ideal city break involves wallowing in a bath, skip the Connell rooms, which have a shower (all the rest have tubs for two).
 The suites come with plummy heritage features, most notably the brewery HQ’s original boardroom, ceilings, timber panelling – even men’s urinals – in the vast C.U.B.
 Suite.
 If you’ve got a soft spot for pigs, book the Mary O’ Suite, named after Mary O’Shea: a local woman who used to maraud around Chippendale seeking slaughterhouse off-cuts for her pigs.
 (There’s nothing porcine about the suite, though.)